 Your custodian for your week will be calling the group organizer one week in advance for any other information required and to make sure you have all the information you need prior to arrival.

-Your more than welcome to bring your Musical Instruments, the more the merrier.
-No bagpipes, or tubas!, we don’t want to scare the wildlife!
+You’re more than welcome to bring your Musical Instruments, the more the merrier.

 There is also a lodge guitar, bring extra strings.

 we have a rechargeable Bose blue tooth speaker